cnp3/ebook/exercises/sockets.rst

 Creating a new socket to communicate through a network
 ------------------------------------------------------

 Until now, we learned how to use sockets that were already created.
 When writing a whole program, you will have to create you own sockets and choose the concrete technology that it will use to communicate with others.
 In this section, we will create new sockets and allow a program to communicate with processes located on another computer using a network.
-The most recent standardised technology used to communicate through a network is the :term:`IPv6` :term:`network protocol`.
+The most recent standardized technology used to communicate through a network is the :term:`IPv6` network protocol.
 In the IPv6 protocol, hosts are identified using *IPv6 addresses*.
 Modern operating systems allow IPv6 network communications between programs to be done using the socket API, just as we did in the previous sections.

 A program can use the ``socket`` system call to create a new socket.